houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

   2 = F => V => F(F(V))
   ```

-  Finally, we can recursively define other numbers as follows.
+  Finally, we can recursively define other numbers as follows:

   ```
   3 = F => V => F(F(F(V)))